Three perspectives on categorical symmetric Howe duality: Diagrammatic algebras

 Note that this algebra breaks up into a sum of subalgebras where we fix the number of strands with each label; as usual, we let $v_i$ denote the number with label $i$.
 We'll be particularly interested in the case when $v_1\leq v_2\leq \dots \leq v_m$.
-This is the condition that the corresponding weight of $\mathfrak{sl}_m$ is dominant; in our usual correspondence, it corresponds to the $n$-tuple $\nu$ where $(1,\dots, 1,2,\dots, 2,\dots,)$ where $i$ appears $v_i-v_{i-1}$ times.
+This is the condition that the corresponding weight of $\mathfrak{sl}_m$ is dominant; in our usual correspondence, it corresponds to the $n$-tuple $\nu=(1,\dots, 1,2,\dots, 2,\dots)$ where $i$ appears $v_i-v_{i-1}$ times.
+This same algebra is considered in \cite[\S 4]{KLSY} in the case $\rankp=2$ and is denoted $W(\mathbf{g},v_1)$ (using our $g_*$ and $v_*$ as above).